BlinkTagInc/gtfs-to-html/www/docs/quick-start.md

 ```bash
 gtfs-to-html --skipImport
 ```
+### Customizing the output

+You can create your own template to completely customize the HTML output using [custom templates](https://gtfstohtml.com/docs/custom-templates).

 ### Processing very large GTFS files.

 By default, node has a memory limit of 512 MB or 1 GB.
 If you have a very large GTFS file and want to use the option `showOnlyTimepoint` = `false` you may need to allocate more memory.
 Use the `max-old-space-size` option.
 For example to allocate 4 GB: